Eduqas GCSE Media Studies: Curriculum Pathway (2026-2028)

 Spring 1: Crime Drama & Postmodernism

-Genre, Trigger Point, The Sweeney, 21st Century Policing, and The 1970s – exploring the evolution of crime drama conventions.
+Genre, Crime Drama, Trigger Point, The Sweeney, 21st Century Policing, and The 1970s – exploring the evolution of crime drama conventions.

-Explorations: 1980s, Life on Mars, Ashes to Ashes, Postmodernism and Intertextuality – analyzing narrative techniques and cultural references.
+Explorations: 1980s, Life on Mars, Ashes to Ashes, Postmodernism and Intertextuality – analysing narrative techniques and cultural references.

 Spring 2: Radio & Public Service Broadcasting

-Explorations: Public Service Broadcasting and Curran and Seaton – analyzing the impact of media ownership and regulation.
+Explorations: Public Service Broadcasting and Curran and Seaton – analysing the impact of media ownership and regulation.

 Summer 1: Pop Genre Exploration (NEA Link)